dereuromark/cakephp-shim/README.md

 ## Main fixes
 - Controller::disableCache() to help to write that directive to the browser for all (even IE).
-- Auto-aliasing for models' "order" properties.
+- Correct auto-aliasing for models' `$order` property.

 ## TODO
-- Add auto-301-redirects for named params => query strings.
+- Add auto-301-redirects (or 404s) for named params => query strings.
-- Backport CakePHP 3.0 core FlashComponent and FlashHelper.
+- Maybe backport CakePHP 3.0 core FlashComponent and FlashHelper.

 ## More shims
 can be found in my [Tools plugin](https://github.com/dereuromark/cakephp-tools) directly:

 ### FlashComponent and FlashHelper
 A 3.x branch-off that allows stackable flash messages.
+It uses the same syntax as in 3.x, so you can flawlessly upgrade without touching the flash functionality.

 ### RssView
 Use RssView (and view-less action) instead of the akward and limited helper approach.